18F/ux-guide/_pages/research/do.md

 - Your primary documentation method
 - That you have a backup documentation method (such as a notepad and a pen)

 Moderating a research session can be nuanced, but we encourage all team members to be involved.
 Make sure participants are comfortable and that facilitators, notetakers, and other team members are prepared.
-We created [a checklist of best practices for interviews](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-checklist.md). ([18F/GSA internal version](https://docs.google.com/document/d/1zRA2EK9qZ5H_cM3Ki5xf6Gz72F6Ah6i0E87YpwHTC9A/edit)).
+We created [a checklist of best practices for interviews](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-checklist.md). ([18F/GSA access only version](https://docs.google.com/document/d/1zRA2EK9qZ5H_cM3Ki5xf6Gz72F6Ah6i0E87YpwHTC9A/edit)).
 The checklist includes:

 {:.list-item--margin-bottom-extra}
 - Keep an eye on the time.
 Decide beforehand which questions or activities you must cover and which ones you can cut if you run out of time.